mautic/mautic-community-handbook/docs/pages/07.community-wide-resources/02.meetings/12.how-to-prepare-and-run-a-mautic-team-meeting/docs.rst

 Moving the content to the forum
 ===============================

-Use the `meeting parser
+Use the :doc:`meeting parser tool </community-wide-resources/meetings/asynchronous-async-meetings#exporting-slack-meetings>`
-tool </community-wide-resources/meetings/asynchronous-async-meetings#exporting-slack-meetings>`__

 Live Meetings
 =============